flybywiresim/docs/docs/pilots-corner/beginner-guide/powering-down.md

     ![Parking Checklist](../assets/beginner-guide/powering-down/Parking-checklist.png "Parking Checklist"){loading=lazy width=50%}

-If external power is available the ground crew would have connected it by now and we can turn on `EXT PWR`.
+If external power were available, the ground crew would have connected it by now, and we can turn on `EXT PWR`.
 Turning off the APU depends on the turn around time.
-For a shutdown we do this after the passengers have disembarked to still have airflow in the cabin.
+For a shutdown, we do this after the passengers have disembarked to still have airflow in the cabin.
 See last chapter.

 This concludes *Parking at the Gate*.